-1061 For biometric devices that communicate over broadband, the project team secured network sessions

-1062 using a layer 2 over layer 3 solution that is established using the Onclave Secure IoT platform.
-The

-1063 solution segmented biometric devices and their communication from the patient home network.

-1064 Network sessions between the patient home and the simulated telehealth platform provider used TLS

-1065 1.2.
-The Onclave Secure IoT platform used a key management mechanism that is consistent with

-1066 guidance from NIST SP 800-57 Part 1, Revision 5, Recommendation for Key Management: Part 1-General
+For biometric devices that communicate over broadband, the project team secured network sessions using a layer 2 over layer 3 solution that is established using the Onclave Secure IoT platform.
+The solution segmented biometric devices and their communication from the patient home network.
+Network sessions between the patient home and the simulated telehealth platform provider used TLS 1.2.
+The Onclave Secure IoT platform used a key management mechanism that is consistent with guidance from NIST SP 800-57 Part 1, Revision 5, Recommendation for Key Management: Part 1-General [27].

-1067 [27].
 The Onclave IoT Platform solution secured sessions using a private blockchain.
-Data-in-transit used 1068 Advanced Encryption Standard (AES)256 encryption [28].
-This addresses PR-DS-2 and PR-DS.5 for

-1069 communications between the patient home and the simulated telehealth platform provider.
+Data-in-transit used Advanced Encryption Standard (AES)-256 encryption [28].
+This addresses PR-DS-2 and PR-DS.5 for communications between the patient home and the simulated telehealth platform provider.

-Accuhealth and Vivify Health use AES256 encryption [28] for data-at-rest and address PR.DS-1 andPR.DS-P1.
+Accuhealth and Vivify Health use AES-256 encryption [28] for data-at-rest and address PR.DS-1 and PR.DS-P1.

-1072 5.7 Anomalies and Events, Security Continuous Monitoring (DE.AE, 1073 DE.CM), and Data Processing Management (CT.DM-P)
+5.7 Anomalies and Events, Security Continuous Monitoring (DE.AE, DE.CM), and Data Processing Management (CT.DM-P)

-1074 The project team implemented LogRhythmXDR as a security incident and event management (SIEM)

-1075 tool.
-End-point devices that include servers and network infrastructure components generate log data

-1076 that were aggregated in the SIEM tool for analysis.
+The project team implemented LogRhythmXDR as a security incident and event management (SIEM) tool.
+End-point devices that include servers and network infrastructure components generate log data that were aggregated in the SIEM tool for analysis.
 LogRhythm included two components:

-1077 LogRhythmXDR and LogRhythm NetworkXDR.
-SIEM capabilities provide security engineers a baseline of

-1078 network operations and allow security engineers to determine expected dataflows for users and 1079 systems.
+LogRhythmXDR and LogRhythm NetworkXDR.
+SIEM capabilities provide security engineers a baseline of network operations and allow security engineers to determine expected dataflows for users and systems.
 Engineers can detect events and analyze potential threats.
-LogRhythmXDR, therefore, is a SIEM 1080 that addresses NIST Cybersecurity Framework Subcategories ID.RA-5, PR.PT-1, DE.AE-1, DE.AE-2, ID.RA-1081 P4, and CT.DM-P8.
-LogRhythm NetworkXDR provides capabilities that assure that the network is 1082 monitored for potential cybersecurity threats.
-It also provides assurance that unauthorized mobile code 1083 is detected and thus addresses DE.CM-7.
-This practice guide assures implementation of a network 1084 monitoring capability based on regular log collection and applies the SIEM analytics and automated 1085 response capabilities.
-The project team implemented Cisco Firepower; Cisco Stealthwatch; and Cisco 1086 Umbrella, which detects malicious code, detects unauthorized mobile code, and provides continuous 1087 network monitoring and analytics.
+LogRhythmXDR, therefore, is a SIEM that addresses NIST Cybersecurity Framework Subcategories ID.RA-5, PR.PT-1, DE.AE-1, DE.AE-2, ID.RA-P4, and CT.DM-P8.
+LogRhythm NetworkXDR provides capabilities that assure that the network is monitored for potential cybersecurity threats.
+It also provides assurance that unauthorized mobile code is detected and, thus, addresses DE.CM-7.
+This practice guide assures implementation of a network monitoring capabilities.
+The project team implemented Cisco Firepower, Cisco Stealthwatch, and Cisco Umbrella, which detects malicious code, detects unauthorized mobile code and provides continuous network monitoring and analytics.
 Therefore, the Cisco suite addresses DE.CM-4 and DE.CM-5.

-1088 6 Functional Evaluation
+6 Functional Evaluation